Weaponized interdependence: Panopticon effect

 The panopticon effect refers to the ability of a state to gather and exploit information by monitoring data flowing through a network hub it controls.
-The term is derived from Jeremy Bentham's Panopticon, an architectural design for a prison allowing a single central observer to see all inmates (Michel Foucault applied the term to the modern technique of the social control in 1977).
+The term is derived from Jeremy Bentham's Panopticon, an architectural design for a prison allowing a single central observer to potentially see all inmates (Michel Foucault applied the term to the modern technique of the social control in 1977).
 In a global network, a state with jurisdiction over a key hub can gain an informational advantage, allowing it to understand an adversary's intentions, tactics, and vulnerabilities.
 It is difficult for other actors to avoid these hubs, making it nearly impossible for them to communicate or transact without passing through them.

 Panopticon effect predates the Internet by at least a century: during the first era of globalization, the British government enjoyed the benefits of the international financial flows going through the City of London and thus an ability to interrupt the flow of goods.